 Let’s say you’re wrapping up a great boondocking trip and now need to clear out your tanks.
 You need to find an RV dump station.

-Apps like RV Trip Wizard will help you find dump stations.
+Apps like RV LIFE Trip Wizard can also help you find dump stations.
 Googling nearby dump stations may also work.

 How Do You Dump RV Waste?

 Most RVs have at least one gray and one black holding tank.
 To get rid of the waste inside the tanks, you’ll need a sewer hose and connectors.
 The Camco RhinoFLEX Sewer Hose Kit is a great option.
 You’ll also want a pair of washable rubber or latex gloves to keep any leakage from touching your skin.

 Dumping RV waste is quite simple.
 After putting on your gloves, connect one end of the sewer hose to the proper tank outlet on your RV.
 The other end goes into the dump station hole, preferably with a clear elbow connection.

 Next, open the lever for your black tank to release the waste.
 Emptying your black tank before the gray is important.
 After the black tank is empty, release the waste from the gray tank.
 The gray tank holds water from your sinks and shower.
 As it dumps, it will clean out some of the toilet waste in the sewer hose that came from the black tank.